thirdweb-dev/typescript-sdk/etc/sdk.api.md

 //
 // @internal (undocumented)
 export function getContractMetadata(provider: ProviderOrSigner, address: string, ipfsGatewayUrl: string, resolveGateway?: boolean): Promise<ContractMetadata>;

+// Warning: (ae-internal-missing-underscore) The name "getCurrencyBalance" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export function getCurrencyBalance(providerOrSigner: ProviderOrSigner, tokenAddress: string, walletAddress: string): Promise<CurrencyValue>;

 // Warning: (ae-internal-missing-underscore) The name "getCurrencyMetadata" should be prefixed with an underscore because the declaration is marked as @internal
 //